samin-al-wasee/tic-tac-toe/README.md

 # tictactoe
+ tic-tac-toe a.i.
- unbeatable tic-tac-toe a.i. implemented using minimax algorithm.
+used minimax algorithm.
+used alpha-beta pruning to minimize the number of state evaluation. used pygame to create gui.